dmhacker/cyberdyne/README.md

 # cyberdyne

-This is an assortment of miscallenous neural network implementations, a collection that will be expanded on overtime.
+This is an assortment of miscellaneous neural network implementations, a collection that will be expanded on overtime.

 ### Project Structure